usgs/ps2ff/README.md

 `run_ps2ff` produces tables of Rjb-to-Repi or Rrup-to-Repi ratios and variances.
 The parameters in the config file are:

-- `NP` The number of processors (cores) to use.
+- `NP`: The number of processors (cores) to use.
 Minimum 1.

-- `datadir` - The directory into which the output files are written.
+- `datadir`: The directory into which the output files are written.
 If unspecified, it uses `./data`.

-- `rup_dim_model` String to select the magnitude scaling relationship.
+- `rup_dim_model`: String to select the magnitude scaling relationship.
   Currently supported values are:

-  - 'WC94' - Wells, D. L., & Coppersmith, K. J. (1994).
+  - WC94: Wells, D. L., & Coppersmith, K. J. (1994).
 New empirical
     relationships among magnitude, rupture length, rupture width, rupture area, and surface displacement, *Bulletin of the Seismological Society of America*, 84(4), 974-1002.
-  - 'S14' - Somerville, P. (2014).
-Scaling Relations between Seismic Moment and
-    Rupture Area of Earthquakes in Stable Continental Regions, *PEER Report* 2014/14.
+  - S14: Somerville, P. (2014).
+Scaling Relations between Seismic Moment and Rupture Area of Earthquakes in Stable Continental Regions, *PEER Report* 2014/14.
-  - 'HB08' - Hanks, T. C. and Bakun, W. H. (2008).
+  - HB08: Hanks, T. C. and Bakun, W. H. (2008).
 M-logA observations for recent large earthquakes, *Bulletin of the Seismological Society of America*, 98(1), 490-494.
-  - 'Sea10_interface' - Interface coefficients of Strasser, F. O., Arango,
+  - Sea10_interface: Interface coefficients of Strasser, F. O., Arango,
     M. C., & Bommer, J. J. (2010).
 Scaling of the source dimensions of interface and intraslab subduction-zone earthquakes with moment magnitude, *Seismological Research Letters*, 81(6), 941-950.
-  - 'Sea10_slab' - Slab coefficients from the paper in previous bullet.
+  - Sea10_slab: Slab coefficients from the paper in previous bullet.

 - `mech` The rupture mechanism, only used by some scaling relationships:

-  - 'A' for all/unknown mechanisms,
+  - A: all/unknown mechanisms,
-  - 'SS' for strike-slip,
+  - SS: strike-slip,
-  - 'N' for normal,
+  - N: normal,
-  - 'R' for reverse.
+  - R: reverse.

-- `LW` Boolean for whether to separately select rupture length and width distributions, otherwise select the rupture area and compute length and width from it and an assumed aspect ratio.
+- `LW`: Boolean for whether to separately select rupture length and width distributions, otherwise select the rupture area and compute length and width from it and an assumed aspect ratio.

-- `AR` Aspect ratio (Length/Width) of the rupture.
+- `AR`: Aspect ratio (Length/Width) of the rupture.
 The aspect ratio is maintained until the rupture width spans the seismogenic zone, after which only the rupture length will increase.

-- `min_seis_depth` The minimum seismogenic depth (km).
+- `min_seis_depth`: The minimum seismogenic depth (km).

-- `max_seis_depth` The maximum seismogenic depth (km).
+- `max_seis_depth`: The maximum seismogenic depth (km).

-- `mindip_deg` The minimum rupture dip in degrees (0 min, 90 max).
+- `mindip_deg`: The minimum rupture dip in degrees (0 min, 90 max).

-- `maxdip_deg` The maximum rupture dip in degrees (0 min 90 max).
+- `maxdip_deg`: The maximum rupture dip in degrees (0 min 90 max).

-- `ndip` The number of integration steps in dip.
+- `ndip`: The number of integration steps in dip.

-- `ntheta` The number of integration steps in theta.
+- `ntheta`: The number of integration steps in theta.

-- `nxny` The number of integration steps in x and y (minimum is 2).
+- `nxny`: The number of integration steps in x and y (minimum is 2).

-- `trunc` For the integration in area (or length and width), this is the truncation of the normal distribution (in standard deviation units).
+- `trunc`: For the integration in area (or length and width), this is the truncation of the normal distribution (in standard deviation units).

-- `neps` The number of integration steps for area (or length and width) from -trunc to +trunc.
+- `neps`: The number of integration steps for area (or length and width) from -trunc to +trunc.
 Larger numbers increase the accuracy of the result, but take longer to run.

-- `minmag` The minimum magnitude for which to compute results.
+- `minmag`: The minimum magnitude for which to compute results.

-- `maxmag` The maximum magnitude for which to compute results.
+- `maxmag`: The maximum magnitude for which to compute results.

-- `dmag` The size of the steps from minmag to maxmag.
+- `dmag`: The size of the steps from minmag to maxmag.

-- `minepi` The minimum epicentral distance for which to compute results.
+- `minepi`: The minimum epicentral distance for which to compute results.

-- `maxepi` - The maximum epicentral distance for which to compute results.
+- `maxepi`: The maximum epicentral distance for which to compute results.

-- `nepi` The number of steps from minepi to max epi.
+- `nepi`: The number of steps from minepi to max epi.
 The steps will be uniformly sized in log space.

-- `nz` The number of integration steps in depth for Ztor.
+- `nz`: The number of integration steps in depth for Ztor.
 For any given rupture width and dip in the integration, Ztor ranges from `(max_seis_depth - width * sin(dip))` to `min_seis_depth`.
 Only used for if `what='Rrup'`.